tednaleid/ganda/README.md

 If you give `ganda` a `-o <directory name>` parameter, it will save the body of each in a separate file inside `<directory name>`.
 If you want a single file, just pipe stdout the normal way `... | ganda > result.txt`.

+For many more examples, see ["Using HTTP APIs on the Command Line - Part 3 - ganda"](http://www.naleid.com/2018/04/04/using-http-apis-on-the-command-line-3-ganda.html).

 # Installing

 You currently have 3 options: